glautrou/blazor-strapicms/README.md

 You can now add some data.

-## API Token
+## API

+By default Strapi uses REST endpoint, you can also [install a GraphQL plugin](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#usage).

+All [generated endpoints](https://docs-v3.strapi.io/developer-docs/latest/developer-resources/content-api/content-api.html#endpoints) are similar depending on collection or single type, and you can use [parameters](https://docs-v3.strapi.io/developer-docs/latest/developer-resources/content-api/content-api.html#filters) in the URL (filters, sort, limit, start, publication state, locale).
+Pretty handy.

-Let's grab an API token for our future client app.
-Go to Settings >> API Tokens >> Create new API Token.
+To get an API token for our future client app, go to Settings >> API Tokens >> Create new API Token.

 Copy it for next chapter.